Mom, I hope you’re ready for the March Quiz because I have some announcements to make.

 … but this whole reboot idea is completely unoriginal!

 This movie is a classic!
 You can’t just recreate brilliance!

 The original is hilarious and in my opinion the performances by Bill Murray and Richard Dreyfus are untouchable.

 I can hear Dr. Marvin now, saying, “He’s not gone!
 That’s the whole point!
 He’s never gone!
 Ya see?!?”
 And Bob saying, “Is this some radical new therapy?”

 There just aren’t that many classic movies in the world.
 It’s like when Chubby Checker tried to do over “The Twist” by Hank Ballard and made a complete fool out of himself in the process!

 Mom, FYI, nobody knows what you’re talking about (except for me).
 But, as I was trying to say, I would rather the movie had gotten a sequel rather than a do-over but I guess it’s too late now.

 I would have wanted to see Bob Wiley and Dr. Marvin in court over the rights to the “Death Therapy” book.
 I also would have wanted to see the family that Bob and his wife Lily (Dr. Marvin’s sister) created and all the ways that would have driven Dr. Marvin crazy.
 My idea would have been that Bob and Lily Marvin-Wiley would have two children and they would have named them Leo and Leah after Dr. Leo Marvin.

 Here’s a trailer.
-If our readers have never seen “What About Bob”, this would be a good time to see it!
+If our readers have never seen “What About Bob”, this would be a good time to rent it or buy it!